-There are many misconceptions about the sun, but some can be more harmful than others!
+There are many misconceptions about the sun, sun care and sunscreen, but some can be more harmful than others!
 ESTHEDERM is here to help you to disentangle the true from the false, and enjoy your time in the good weather, with serenity.

 1- How many different types of UV radiation are there?

 There are 3 different types of UV radiation: UVA, UVB and UVC, although in general, we only talk about the first 2.
 The third type of UV, UVC, does not pass through the Earth’s atmosphere.

 As stated by the World Health Organization, UV rays are classified according to their wavelength, they have different properties and do not penetrate the skin in the same way.

 When choosing a sunscreen, you must pay attention to the UVA and UVB protection index, an error too often made is to be only interested in UVB, but UVA can also cause permanent damage to the skin.

 2- During what period of time during the day should you avoid exposing yourself to the sun?

 We know that the sun is essential to life, however, beware!
 Especially during the hours when it is strongest, mid-day, between 11 a.m. and 3 p.m.
 According to the website of the Government of Quebec, it is necessary to be exposed to the sun in a safe way, in order to avoid its harmful effects for the skin.